 NOTE: All new and amended Case Interpretations become effective upon approval by the National Association's Professional Standards Committee and publication on www.nar.realtor.
-There were no new or amended Case Interpretations approved by the Professional Standards Committee in 2020.
+Case Interpretations approved by the Professional Standards Committee through 2024 are expected to be published on nar.realtor no later than January 2025.

-NATIONAL ASSOCIATION OF REALTORS® 430 North Michigan Avenue Chicago, Illinois 60611-4087
+NATIONAL ASSOCIATION OF REALTORS[®] 430 North Michigan Avenue Chicago, Illinois 60611-4087

-Realtor® is a registered collective membership mark which may be used only by real estate professionals who are members of the National Association of Realtors® and subscribe to its strict Code of Ethics.
+REALTOR[®] is a registered collective membership mark which may be used only by real estate professionals who are members of the NATIONAL ASSOCIATION OF REALTORS[®] and subscribe to its strict Code of Ethics.

-© 2021 NATIONAL ASSOCIATION OF REALTORS®
+© 2025 NATIONAL ASSOCIATION OF REALTORS®